OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-23.md

 ## 1 Samuel 23:16

-And Jonathan, Saul’s son, set out and went to David at Horesh, and encouraged him in God.
+And Jonathan, Saul’s son, went to David at Horesh and strengthened his faith in God.

 ## 1 Samuel 23:17